 Not Sticking to the Basics

-Over emphasizing muscle groups relative to their antagonist muscle groups may increase risk of injury and/or alter bodily posture (see Weaknesses and Posture Deficiencies).
-A program which balances the posterior with anterior chain movements are important in preventing these deficiencies.
+Overemphasizing muscle groups relative to their antagonist muscle groups may increase the risk of injury and/or alter bodily posture (see Weaknesses and Posture Deficiencies).
+A program that balances the posterior with anterior chain movements is important in preventing these deficiencies.
 For example, antagonist movements like rows exercise muscles which stabilize the shoulders during bench and chest press movements.
 Likewise, relatively strong hamstrings are needed to stabilize the knee during squat and leg press moments.
 Conditioned abs are required to stabilize the spine during lifting movements involving the low back and some hip flexor movements.
 Consider using a workout template to assist in balancing out your next workout.
-Also see Common Inflexibilities which may increase risk of injury.
+Also, see Common Inflexibilities which may increase the risk of injury.

 Using Too Little Resistance or Not Increasing Resistance

 Using those same tiny weights will not stimulate further improvements.
-Whether your goal is to increase strength, build or restore muscle, increase the metabolism, or improve health, increase weight a small amount when you are able to perform your upper repetition range.
-For general muscular fitness, the ACSM recommends using a resistance which permits 8-12 repetitions to the point of volitional fatigue.
+Whether your goal is to increase strength, build or restore muscle, increase the metabolism, or improve health, increase the weight a small amount when you can perform your upper repetition range.
+For general muscular fitness, the ACSM recommends using a resistance that permits 8-12 repetitions to the point of volitional fatigue.
 Other Rep Range Recommendations are suggested for specific and special populations and particular fitness goals.
 Once the upper repetition range is achieved, the resistance should be increased for continued progress.
 It's during this increase that progress is essentially achieved.
 Failing to take advantage of this window of opportunity to increase the resistance can stagnate progress.
-In fact, performance improvements can actually decrease if the same training load is used over a long period of time (Zatsiorsky & Kraemer 1995).
+Performance improvements can decrease if the same training load is used over a long period (Zatsiorsky & Kraemer 1995).
 See Systematic progression methods (1) rep range criteria, (2) micro-loading, and (3) periodized progressive workloads variations.